conradakunga/Blog/_posts/2025-11-05-beware-setting-a-database-timeout-of-0-is-a-bad-idea.md

 SqlMapper.Settings.CommandTimeout = 0
 ```

+This is some code that was using `Dapper`, which sets the default connection timeout.

 This essentially means that the connection will **never time out**.

 At first glance, this might appear to be a good thing.